GauravBawa3/Heart-Failure/README.md

 # Heart-Failure

 One is every five people will develop heart failure, and 50% of heart failure patients die in 5 years.
 Heart failure occures when the heart cannot pump enough blood to meet the needs of body.
-With help of EMR, we could design a robust system which works efficiently and will able to predict the possibility of heart failure accurately.
+With help of avaliable EMR, we could design a robust system which will able to predict the possibility of heart failure accurately.

 ## Data Set